 Yet, while the Webb ruling appears to strengthen the Nez Perce Tribe’s position in regard to Lapwai Creek Watershed management, the Supreme Court’s opinion in Brendale v.
 Confederated Bands & Tribes of Yakima Indian Nation marginalizes it.
 The Court held that tribal authority over non-Indian property owners could be exerted only when activity on fee land within a reservation’s boundaries threatened “the political integrity, economic security, or the health and welfare of the tribe.”
 So unless some materially adverse effect can be shown, the Nez Perce Tribe holds no sway over zoning decisions exercised by the three counties in which the watershed is located, or the three municipalities found within it.

-Opportunities for Adaptive Governance:
+Contemporary Management Solutions to Historical Problems: Adaptive Governance

 Watersheds are not confined by political boundaries.
 Despite this reality, management decisions are made by entities with piecemeal control over the watershed as a whole.
 Additionally, decisions made by one governmental entity may affect the management plan of another.
 Indeed, in a watershed like Lapwai Creek, where multiple governments assert jurisdiction, management becomes challenging for several reasons.
 Not only is there uncertainty about which government even has authority to take action, but uncertainty also surrounds the effects of one government’s management plan on those of other entities.